Richard S. Shinn, DO

 My gender: Male

 I was born and raised in Pearl City on Oahu.
 I received my Bachelor of Science from Pacific University in Forest Grove, Oregon, a Master of Science from Barry University in Miami, Florida, and a Doctor of Osteopathic Medicine from the West Virginia School of Osteopathic Medicine.
 I did my family medicine internship and residency at the University of Hawaii, John A. Burns School of Medicine, where I was chief resident, and I’m board certified by the American Board of Family Medicine.
-My wife supported me emotionally and financially all the way through my college years and my medical training.
-I couldn’t have done it without her believing in me and being there for me.
+I still serve as an associate clinical professor at the John A. Burns School of Medicine.

 When I was in high school, I always enjoyed science.
 I also had a desire to make a positive difference in people's lives, and it seemed that a career as a doctor would allow me to combine these two interests.
 My medical specialty, family medicine, allows me to build relationships with my patients over the lifetime of a family and across generations.
 My other professional interests include medical education and sports medicine.